SATHWIKSATHU05/Power_BI_Project---AtliQ_Hotels_Hospitality/README.md

 Problem Statement:

 AtliQ Hotels owns multiple five-star hotels across India.
 They have been in the hospitality industry for the past 20 years.
 Due to strategic moves from other competitors and ineffective decision-making in management, AtliQ Hotels are losing its market share and revenue in the luxury/business hotels category.
-As a strategic move, the managing director of AtliQ Hotel wanted to incorporate “Business and Data Intelligence” to regain their market share and revenue.
+As a strategic move, the managing director of AtliQ Hotels wanted to incorporate “Business and Data Intelligence” to regain their market share and revenue.
 However, they do not have an in-house data analytics team to provide them with these insights.

 Tech Stacks: